berkbarisdeniz/berkbarisdeniz/README.md

 - 👈🏻 I made projects on C, Python and Java.
 I know basics already.
-- 👀 I’m interesting in Machine Learning and Big Data Analysis and also Leetcode problems (DSA).
+- 👀 I’m interesting in Machine Learning and Big Data Analysis, backend and also Leetcode problems (DSA).
-- 🌱 I’m currently learning ML basics.

 - 📫 Reach me www.linkedin.com/in/berk-baris-deniz or berkbaris.dnz@gmail.com